 This condition is seen more often in males with 80% of cases being males between 40-60 years of age and two thirds of cases being non-infectious.
 Prepatellar bursitis stemming from infection is more common in children.

 Once the inflammation and swelling has reduced, restoring normal soft tissue flexibility and increasing strength can begin which is key for this condition (McAfee & Smith, 1988).
 This is important so that you can return to your normal activities and will help to reduce friction on the affected structures and mitigate the likelihood of re-occurrence.
 Your Physiotherapist will help create a bespoke and progressive self-management and rehabilitation programme to help manage your symptoms and improve strength and function.
 An emphasis should be placed on increase quadriceps strength using progressive, functional exercises.

-Huang, Y. C., & Yeh, W. L. (2011).
+Huang, Y. C. & Yeh, W. L. (2011).
 Endoscopic treatment of prepatellar bursitis.
 International orthopaedics, 35(3), 355-358.

-McAfee, J. H., & Smith, D. L. (1988).
+McAfee, J. H. & Smith, D. L. (1988).
 Olecranon and prepatellar bursitis.
 Diagnosis and treatment.
 Western Journal of Medicine, 149(5), 607.

-van den Bekerom, M. P., Struijs, P. A., Blankevoort, L., Welling, L., Van Dijk, C. N., & Kerkhoffs, G. M. (2012).
+van den Bekerom, M. P., Struijs, P. A., Blankevoort, L., Welling, L., Van Dijk, C. N. & Kerkhoffs, G. M. (2012).
 What is the evidence for rest, ice, compression, and elevation therapy in the treatment of ankle sprains in adults?.
 Journal of athletic training, 47(4), 435-443.